ankur9511/test_kMC_zeolite/README.md

         smooth_fixed_gas.py L1 <prefix name>
         `

+    * For other morphologies like sphere, cylinder
+        * Create a numpy matrix consisiting of 1's where a unit cell is present,
+        * Save the matrix as .npy (users are encouraged to modify file smooth_fixed_gas.py for consistency) with a prefix name as desired by user = prefix name

     * To compare a smooth and finned lattice of with same edge length of cubic zeolite core:
         * Discretization of floating lengths into integral number of unit cells can cause loss or gain of one unit cell layer in the zeolite lattice
         * To overcome that, it is recommended to extract the exact number of unit cells in each dimension that make the smooth core of the finned zeolite and use that in the file smooth_500_case.py to obtain the exactly same zeolite lattice for the corresponding smooth zeolite